- Telecommuting overview

 In the unlikely scenario your organization has an on-premise email server and is not setup to enable employees access their mailbox from outside of the company office, you'll need to identify how best to open up access.
 Email is an essential form of communication for any business.
 For your telecommute program to work, you will need to ensure your employees can access their emails remotely.

 The quickest way to accomplish this is to identify within your organization what is needed to make it happen.
 Perhaps it is purchasing additional equipment, revising a policy, or requesting a configuration change for your network firewall.
 If this is not possible, an option to consider is to migrate your mailboxes to a cloud-based service provider.
-We recommend Microsoft Office 365.
-Along with providing your with an Exchange email server, Office 365 provides access to a plethora of cloud-based business applications that will support your telecommuters - more on this later in this article.
+We recommend Microsoft 365.
+Along with providing your with an Exchange email server, Microsoft 365 provides access to a plethora of cloud-based business applications that will support your telecommuters - more on this later in this article.

 Performing any migration requires time and effort.
 If your workforce is small and you have the resources, it may be manageable.
-The good news is that there are third-party software that can help you easily and automatically migrate your on-premise mailboxes to Office 365.
+The good news is that there are third-party software that can help you easily and automatically migrate your on-premise mailboxes to Microsoft 365.
 The solution we've had successful with is BitTitan MigrationWiz.

 Your work force, regardless whether they work at company office or from their home, they all need access to business productivity software.
-To provide and support these applications to your remote workers with the least amount of administrative effort, cloud-based service apps such as those offered by Google G Suite and Microsoft Office 365 are worth considering.
+To provide and support these applications to your remote workers with the least amount of administrative effort, cloud-based service apps such as those offered by Google G Suite and Microsoft 365 Business Plans are worth considering.
 Essentially, they offer these software as a service (Saas).

 The advantage IT professionals find valuable with SasS is that all the administrative work to keep applications updated and patched and readily available on-demand 24x7 from anywhere in the world are all handled by the provider.
 As a systems administrator, you and your IT team only need to administer the environment with respect to adding/removing users, assigning permissions, configuring security policies, and similar.

-Both Google G Suite and Microsoft Office 365 offer their own version of a word processor, a spreadsheet, a presentation program, tools for collaboration, and other useful applications.
+Both Google G Suite and Microsoft 365 offer their own version of a word processor, a spreadsheet, a presentation program, tools for collaboration, and other useful applications.
 For many organizations, both vendors provide a business the required basic applications.
-Since we only use and are familiar with Office 365, we'll share our thoughts from this perspective.
+Since we only use and are familiar with Microsoft 365, we'll share our thoughts from this perspective.

-If your organization is in the healthcare industry, Microsoft Office 365 is HIPAA compliant and you'll be able to enter into a BAA (Business Associates Agreement) with them.
+If your organization is in the healthcare industry, Microsoft 365 is HIPAA compliant and you'll be able to enter into a BAA (Business Associates Agreement) with them.
 Additionally, they are also HITECH and FedRAMP complaint if your organization requires it.

-The only issues that we've found with Office 365 is that some non-urgent administrative changes can take several minutes to a couple of hours to take effect.
+The only issues that we've found with Microsoft 365 is that some non-urgent administrative changes can take several minutes to a couple of hours to take effect.
 Additionally, some of the applications, such as Teams and Power Automation, do not provide a consistent experience (at the time of the writing).
 In our experience, they aren't critical issues but can sometime cause frustrations among users.
 Microsoft is fairly good at improving their products based on feedback.
 We feel confident issues will be resolved in due time.

 As with email, access to a telephone whether working on-premise at your company office or at home is an essential tool for day-to-day business activities.
 While some may operate successfully by having their employees use their personal smartphone for calls related to work, others require the staff to use a dedicated company-issued phone.
 If you have an on-premise PBX phone system, you'll likely need to replace or augment it with a cloud-based hosted VoIP (voice over IP) system to effectively provide your remote workforce a phone.